equaltechbd/CORTEXA/README.md

 ## 1. Project Overview

 CORTEXA is a secure, serverless web application designed to provide expert-level technical diagnosis and repair solutions.
 It handles queries across electronics, coding, mechanical issues, and general digital problem-solving.
-This MVP establishes a secure, scalable freemium model.
+This MVP establishes a secure, scalable freemium model using React and Supabase.

 ---